prezschaefer/cicici/docs/tales/four_kilos_of_smurf_powder.md

-# Foud Kilos of Smurf Powder
+# Four Kilos of Smurf Powder

 >There's no time to wait, we must leave the manor quickly and return to Bywater before any reinforcements arrive.
 >